Saturday, 26 February 2011

 1821-27 Fountain Court off West End of Fleet Street.

 TRAVEL Couldn't afford it.
-He never ventured further than Sussex and that was only once.
+He never ventured further than Sussex.

-DEATH Died 1827 in London.
-Buried Bunhill Fields in East End where traditionally the Non Conformists were buried.
+DEATH William Blake passed away on August 12, 1827, in London, at the age of 69.
+He was buried at Bunhill Fields in East End where traditionally the Non Conformists were buried.

 APPEARANCES IN MEDIA 1. (a) Richard Ashcroft borrowed the words of William Blake's London for the 1995 Verve single "History".